 Pregnancy and childbirth are supposed to, for the most part, bring happiness into a woman’s life.
 But many women will experience mood disorders because of pregnancy-related brain chemical depletion.
 The most common disorder associated with pregnancy is postpartum depression.
 According to the research, between 12%-15% of pregnant women suffer from depression during or after pregnancy.
 Many factors can raise your risks of developing postpartum such as:

 The above factors may increase your chances of developing symptoms of depression and anxiety.
 Even if everything is situationally fine, you can still become depressed during or after pregnancy.
 At the start of pregnancy, your brain chemistry shifts, destabilizing certain neurotransmitters.
 After birth, the most common time to develop postpartum, those chemicals are depleted.

 Clinical depression is an overarching category for a type of mood disorder.
 Depression causes:

 Depression is a severe medical condition many women can experience during and after pregnancy.
 Let’s explore treatment options for soon-to-be and new mothers.

 A woman who is suffering from pregnancy-related depression should educate herself on postpartum and reach out for support.
-It is recommend to seek out professional counselling during the postpartum period.
-When we say postpartum period, we mean six weeks after childbirth.
+It is recommended to seek out professional counseling during the postpartum period.
+When we say the postpartum period, we mean six weeks after childbirth.
 There are many biological, hormonal, and psychological changes that happen after giving childbirth.